HOW WSN OPERATES

 No significant untreated mental health concern

-Households who do not meet our eligibility criteria are encouraged to call 211 for assistance.
+Households who do not meet our eligibility criteria or who are unable to be served due to capacity are encouraged to call 211 or Douglas County HEART at 303-660-7301 for assistance.

 Typical Daily Schedule for Guests